Timinator2000/Algorithm_X/03 - AlgorithmXSolver/02 - your solver.md

 # Build the Requirements

 Of course, `MrsKnuthPartISolver` needs to know about Mrs. Knuth's availability and all the students that need to be scheduled.
-For now, I’m going to add parameters to the constructor, but I will leave the details of those parameters to you.
-For this toy example, I’m going to ignore those parameters and I’m going to _hard code_ the actions and requirements.
+For now, I will add parameters to the constructor, but I will leave the details of those parameters to you.
+For this toy example, I will ignore those parameters and I will  _hard code_ the actions and requirements.
 Obviously, this will not be sufficient for anything other than the first test case in the puzzle.

 ```python
 class MrsKnuthPartISolver(AlgorithmXSolver):